Nerian/DPovray/readme.markdown

 The database could be anywhere.
 It could over the internet if you wish.
 But given that DPovray store images it can consume a lot of bandwidth, so it is advisable that the DB runs on the local network – for speed.

+The password for accessing the Redis DB is read from ENV['AUTH'], an environment variable.
+You can set the variable on your .bash_profile, for example.
+It defaults to no password at all.

 Workers
 ===============